oskosk/Pomel4Live/README.md

 ### Controller  overview

 The design of the **Pomel4Live** MIDI controller is very opinionated and resembles a simple 4 channel mixer with two faders, two knobs and two buttons for each channel.
-Its main purpose is to control a specific and reduced set of Reason remotable items of the Main Section.
+Its main purpose is to control a specific and reduced set of Reason remotable items of the Master Section.
 Specifically, Channel Levels, Channel Effect Send Levels and Effect Return Levels.

 | <img src="https://user-images.githubusercontent.com/746152/28279616-6a8c1c92-6af7-11e7-954d-d65c3003bdbf.jpg" width=300 /> | <img src="https://user-images.githubusercontent.com/746152/28279909-5fc2b766-6af8-11e7-9ab7-bbc90250f088.jpg" width=300 /> |
 |:---:|:---:|